WillWroble/1786-2017-Robot-Code/README.md

 1. Make a new issue or comment on an existing issue on the repo's github page under the [Issues tab](https://github.com/Team1786/1786-2017-Robot-Code/issues).
 Try to describe the issue as precisely as possible and indicate any progress you've made on it, if at all.
 2. Eventually try to fix the problem
+3. If it is more systemic or broad, you should consider adding your issues to the "Projects" tab of this repo.
+It can be used for future planning and setting the urgency of issues.

 If you are on Team 1786 and wish to contribute to this project, do **NOT** the following:
 * Make a branch named after the author.
 You should make branches based on features, not people